About us

 Investors

-Factal's seed investment round was led by SeaChange Fund in Seattle with additional funding by Grubstakes, Frontier Angels, Sierra Angels, OF Partners and Dave Smith.
+Factal's 2018 seed investment round was led by SeaChange Fund in Seattle with additional funding by Grubstakes, Frontier Angels, Sierra Angels, OF Partners and Dave Smith.
+Factal's 2021 A-Round was led by Arthur Ventures with participation by SeaChange Fund.

 Press